 In many situations, if a parent has always been absent from the child’s life, the parent will likely be willing to terminate parental rights.
 Voluntary termination of parental rights often results in the adoption process proceeding much more quickly.

 In other situations, however, absent biological parents will refuse to consent to the termination of parental rights.
 In these situations, there are additional steps that must be made in the adoption proceedings including asking a court of law to terminate the parent’s rights.
 There are several grounds on which termination of parental rights can occur, including abandonment, imprisonment, and some mental illnesses.

 There are other situations in which adoption can occur even though parental rights have not been terminated.
 Courts are able to grant Petitions for Adoption if the appropriate individuals consent to the adoption, including the child if under the age of 18, the father, the mother, and the state of Minnesota or North Dakota.
 Once the adoption is finalized, parents are able to amend a child’s birth certificate to reflect the adoption and will replace the non-custodial parent’s name with the step parent’s name.

 Contact a Knowledgeable Adoption Attorney

 There is a risk that a case might involve complex paperwork and highly technical issues, which can make the help of a skilled family law attorney particularly necessary.
-If you are a stepparent who needs assistance in navigating the adoption process, contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss today to obtain assistance.
+If you are a stepparent who needs assistance in navigating the adoption process, contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys today to obtain assistance.
 Tracy can be contacted online or by calling 701-235-8000 or 877-235-8002.